Biol551-CSUN/Kerchen/README.md

 # Kerchen

-#### Purpose of this repository
-* To learn how to code with R
+#### 2022-02-02 Lab Work
+This is the first script that I am uploading.
-* To create scripts and analyze data
+* It loads two scripts and imports data.
-* More efficient ways to make data transparent and repeatable
-* Learn how to create and edit markdown files
+* The data was checked to make sure that it was the correct file/type.